ishan-gaur/default-science-project/README.md

 TODO:
-1. Fix the logging script in src to use the one from OAG so that we don't have these issues
+1. Fix the logging script in src to use the one from OAG so that we don't have these issues, it is more easily extensible, and it doesn't have all the enzyme experiment defaults.
+I might want to configure it to use sacred.
 2. move as much of this into a setup script as possible
 3. start your own caching library based on sebastian prillo's
 4. include that in the install by default, in addition to polars, seaborn, etc.